 Whether there is sufficient information with the submission to have confidence that appropriate risks controls are, or will be, in place.

-Note to developers and their consultants:

-Although the specifics of this guidance are not mandatory, its use in carrying out marine navigational safety and emergency response risk assessments is strongly recommended.

 1. INTRODUCTION

 Development of the Methodology

 The project to develop a methodology for assessing the marine navigational safety risks of offshore wind farms and other types of OREI was originally, in 2005, carried out by the Department of Trade and Industry (DTI) in conjunction with British Maritime Technology (BMT) Renewables Ltd. It has evolved with the close co-operation of developers, the Government, its agencies, and other stakeholders.
 Extensive consultation and research were carried out to ensure that the methodology is robust, verified, auditable and accountable in a local, national and international context.
-These features have been confirmed in the intervening five years and have been expanded to cover emergency response issues
+These features have been confirmed in the intervening years and were expanded in 2013 to cover emergency response issues and the document was revised in consultation with key stakeholders.

 1.2 Risk Control

-The Methodology is focused on risk controls and in preparing a Submission which shows that sufficient risk controls are in place for the assessed risk to be judged as “tolerable”.
+The Methodology is focused on risk controls and in preparing a submission which shows that sufficient risk controls are in place for the assessed risk to be judged as “tolerable”.

-The primary duty in law (HSWA 1974) is to reduce risk so far as is reasonably practicable (SFAIRP).
-The mere fact that a risk falls into a ‘tolerable’ or ‘broadly acceptable’ band in a Criticality Matrix, or is below some numerical limit, does not prove that it has been reduced SFAIRP.
+The primary duty in law (Health and Safety at Work Act, 1974) is to reduce risk so far as is reasonably practicable (SFAIRP).
+For most purposes, this is synonymous with it being reduced to as low as reasonably practicable (ALARP) used in the IMO’s Formal Safety Assessment (FSA) guidance, upon which this risk methodology is based.
+The mere fact that a risk falls into a ‘tolerable’ or ‘broadly acceptable’ band in a Risk Matrix (see Annex C), or is below some numerical limit, does not prove that it has been reduced SFAIRP or to ALARP.
 Further reduction may still be reasonably practicable, however small the risk.

 1.3 Structure

-This document comprise two parts:
+This document is comprised of two parts:

-A recommended Methodology (described in the ain ext);
+A recommended Methodology (described in the main text);

-General uidance & uggested echniques (described in the Annexes);
+General guidance & suggested techniques (described in the Annexes);

 Methodology

-Developers are invited to carry out marine navigational safety and emergency response risk assessments in accordance with the spirit of the methodology and to submit the results in accordance with the standard format for a submission.
+Developers are invited to carry out marine navigational safety and emergency response risk assessments in accordance with the spirit of the methodology and the MCA’s Marine Guidance Note (MGN) Safety of Navigation: Offshore Renewable Energy Installations (OREIs) - Guidance on UK Navigational Practice, Safety and Emergency Response and to submit the results in accordance with the standard format for a submission.

-In carrying out these assessments, developers should address, so far as is reasonably possible, all three phases of the OREI’s life, i.e. construction, operation and maintenance, and decommissioning.
+In carrying out these assessments, developers should address the two phases of the OREI’s life concerning construction, and operation and maintenance.

 Guidance

-Guidance to developers in applying the methodology is provided, as are annexes illustrating various methods of doing so.
+Guidance to developers in applying the methodology is provided, as annexes illustrating various methods.
 Although the specific aspects of this guidance are not mandatory, it is strongly recommended that developers carry out risk assessments in the spirit of the detail indicated.

 1.4 Key Terminology

 The key terminology used in this document is:

+Table 1 - Key Terminology